jamiefdhurst/journal/README.md

 ### Front-end

-The front-end source files are in _web/app_ and require some tooling and dependencies to be installed via `npm` such as gulp and webpack.
-You can then use the following build targets:

-* `gulp sass` - Compiles the SASS source into CSS
-* `gulp webpack` - Uglifies and minifies the JS
-* `gulp` - Watches for changes in SASS/JS files and immediately compiles
+The front-end source files are intended to be divided into themes within the _web/themes_ folder.
+Each theme can include icons and a CSS stylesheet.

+A simple, basic and minimalist "default" theme is included, but any other themes can be built and modified.

 ### Building/Testing